Hi there, I'm Géraldine Räuber.

 What's special today

-Discover these blog posts
+Discover my blog posts

 - My personal data analysis journey started with Pandas dataframes.
 Being easy to manipulate in Python code, it enables further data analysis while also allowing you to make adjustments should the data change over time.
 So when I heard about SQL (Structured Query Language), I ...
 SQLite, October 26, 2024